kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 }

-// Requester allows you to identify the entity, that requested the eviction of the target. type Requester struct {
+// Requester allows you to identify the entity, that requested the eviction of the target.
+// +structType=atomic
+type Requester struct {
-    // Name must be a fully qualified domain name, with an optional path, in accordance with
+	// Name must be a fully qualified domain name of at most 253 characters in length, consisting
-    // RFC 1123 identifying the requester (e.g. foo.example.com).
+	// only of lowercase alphanumeric characters, periods and hyphens (e.g. foo.example.com).
 	// This field must be unique for each requester.
     // This field is required.
     // +required